barrel/barrel-cli/README.md

   api_key: # This is the Shopify API Key for your Private App
   password: # This is the Shopify API password for your Private App
   store: # This is the *.myshopify.com URL (e.g barrel.myshopify.com)
-  domain: # If Shopify has redirects to the primary domain enabled, put the domain here (e.g. barrelny.com)
   local: # If you would like to use a local URL other than localhost, put it here (e.g. 10.0.1.8)
   hmr: # If you would like to turn off hot module reloading, do so here (e.g. true or false)**